 Ask students to keep results of this exercise because, at the end of each chapter, at least one exercise applies chapter material to your university.
-Make sure students see the difference in internal vs. external factors, because Chapter 6 reveals that matching key external with internal factors is a key to effective strategic planning.
+Make sure students see the difference in internal vs. external factors.
 Ask students to note the need to be as specific as possible in stating each factor.
 While answers to this exercise will vary for each institution, a sample is provided below.